How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Knicks take to the home court of the Cavaliers on Saturday at 6:00 PM ET.
+The Grizzlies hit the road the Lakers on Saturday at 10:00 PM ET.

 How to Watch